 The Circle of Light is a group of people who is harnessing our power, privilege and passions to create community, inspire hope and push forward with action.
 The group’s primary focus is social justice efforts that can be acted on locally with a conversation regarding how those actions can translate to the national level.
-The monthly gatherings provide a space for us to foster community, educate ourselves and inspire specific relevant actions.
-We bring together field experts for our Circle discussions, focusing each month on a different topic that we feel needs a voice, in some cases due to the current administration’s actions or a general de-prioritizing in the national agenda.
-We are 400+ strong locally and around the country.
+The gatherings provide a space for us to foster community, educate ourselves and inspire specific relevant actions.
+We bring together field experts for our Circle discussions, focusing on different topics that we feel needs a voice, in some cases due to the current administration’s actions or a general de-prioritizing in the national agenda.
+We are 1000+ strong locally and around the country.

 Heather Nodelman, Circle Initiator and Community Organizer

 Circle of Light was an idea I came up with after you-know-who stepped into office, a way to move forward out of the brief yet deep depression I felt.
 I needed to BE with people, to talk, to sing, to ACT.
 I needed to celebrate community and I needed to rely on community.
 I pulled from my church-going roots to create a type of fellowship I now craved in my life again.
 When I see us assembled, shining happy faces together in person in one space, ready to listen, motivate, observe, interrogate our own thoughts, celebrate our wins, express gratitude for each other and the hope we feel for a brighter day, my light glows.
 My light is a reflection of YOU.